contacts-butlers/android-contacts-butlers/README.md

 ![Contacts Butler Banner](/banner.png)

 Do you have a bunch of contacts that are missing a lot of info such as names, emails, phone numbers, etc?
-Do you really know the contacts you saved?
+How much do you really know the contacts you saved?
 Did you save the same contact several times?
 Are your favorite contacts really deserving of being favorites?
-Do you  want to groom your contacts a bit, whenever you are bored, have free time, or just fed up with being disorganized?
+Does your spouse or partner really love you?

-Well, then, you have come to the right place!
+If you want answers to all of these questions, then you have come to the right place!
 This application provides you the personification of the contributors in the open source community in the form of butlers.
-Every butler has their own personality and expertise.
-Different butlers will detect different contacts that need grooming based on different sets of needs.
-All butlers have one thing in common.
-They will help you groom your contacts using the power of LOVE <3
+Using the power of LOVE, our butlers will ensure that your contacts are fully groomed <3

-For a list of all butlers, who they are and what they do, read [BUTLERS.md](/BUTLERS.md)
+This is not your typical "contacts cleaner" app!

 ## Free, open source software (FOSS)